 - Limiting the use of waivers that exempt able-bodied adults without dependents from working

 Read the FY2018 budget proposal for further details.

 Have questions about your Social Security claim?
 Having a Social Security attorney file your paperwork makes you 2x more likely to win benefits right away.
-You’ll pay nothing to meet with someone who can answer all your questions by phone!
+You’ll pay nothing to connect with someone who can answer all your questions by phone!
 Click below to get connected with someone now: